8 Ways to Fight the War on Plastic with your Business or Brand

 Last year, JD Wethersppons announced it was stopping its use of plastic straws in drinks across all of its pubs and bars - and in January, they did just that.
 Good ol' Spoons now offers paper straws - they reckon it'll stop 70 million plastic straws ending up in landfill each year.

 In fact, straws seem to be a focus for lots of businesses looking to increase their green credentials.
 The supermarket chain Asda has pledged to swap out the 2.4 million plastic straws used in its cafes out for paper versions, too.
-The Final Straw is a Cornwall based website encouraging other businesses to cut out plastic straws from their practices, and encourages consumers wanting or needing a straw to ask for paper ones instead.
+The Final Straw in Cornwall is encouraging other businesses to cut out plastic straws from their practices, and encourages consumers wanting or needing a straw to ask for paper ones instead.

 If you're a business that uses plastic straws, maybe it's time you opted for a more eco friendly version?
 These paper straws are available in a number of colours and can also be branded too.